idrayv/psyscanner/README.md

-# psyscanner
+# PsyScanner

-🧶 Psychology tests project.
+🧶 Psychology tests compilation project.

 Nothing to do here, yet.\
 Development in progress. :hammer: